mverleg/dockerfile_version_bumper/README.md

 You can change the platform (`x86_64` in the example), pin a specific version (latest in the example), or add any of the flags described below.

+## Limitation

+Does not support custom repository urls, like `my-repo:8080/user/image`.
+This is because the url to retrieve tags from isn't known for repos in general, just Dockerhub.

 ## CLI

 `dockerfile_version_bumper` is a small command-line executable that you can run locally or in a CI pipeline.